zhuWin/zwpack/README.md

 # Minecraft Pseudo-localization Language Pack

-Add Microsoft-styled Pseudo-localization Language on Minecraft.
+Add some Microsoft-styled Pseudo-localization language into Minecraft.
+Useful for font testing.